I finally had a second, successful, attempt at Sieve

 I’ve been playing around with netboot for raspberry pi.
 Goals are:

-- diskless nodes - there’s a lot of problems with SD card wearout, NVMe drives are expensive.
+diskless nodes - there’s a lot of problems with SD card wearout, NVMe drives

 NFS